 Bills of exchange and promissory notes are less commonly used and offer no specific proof of debt.
 The open account system is only justified after a continuing business relationship has been established.

-Since the American legal system is complex and, especially as regards lawyers’ fees, costly, it is advisable to negotiate and settle out of court with customers wherever possible or else hire a collection agency.
+Since the American legal system is complex and costly (especially regarding lawyers’ fees), it is advisable to negotiate and settle out of court with customers wherever possible, or otherwise hire a collection agency.

-If the debt is certain and undisputed, American law provides for a “summary judgment” procedure, where a motion for “summary judgment” is based upon a claim by one party that all necessary factual issues are settled or that no trial is necessary.
-It is appropriate when the court determines there are no factual issued remaining to be tried, and therefore a cause of action or all causes of action in the complaint can be decided without a trail.
+If the debt is certain and undisputed, US law provides for a “summary judgment” procedure, where a motion for summary judgment is based upon a claim by one party that all necessary factual issues are settled or that no trial is necessary.
+This is appropriate when the court determines there are no factual issues remaining to be tried, and therefore a cause of action or all causes of action in the complaint can be decided without a trial.
 If the judge decides that there are facts in dispute, the court will deny the motion for summary judgment and order a trial.

-Federal courts, on the other hand, rule on disputes involving State governments, cases involving interpretations of the constitution or federal treaties and claims above USD 75,000 US between citizens of different American States or between an American citizen and a foreign national or foreign State body or, in some cases, between plaintiffs and defendants from foreign countries.
+Federal courts, on the other hand, rule on disputes involving state governments, cases involving interpretations of the constitution or federal treaties, and claims above USD 75,000 between citizens of different American states or between an American citizen and a foreign national or foreign state body or, in some cases, between plaintiffs and defendants from foreign countries.

 In civil cases, the jury determines whether the demand is justified and also determines the penalty to impose on the offender.
-For especially complex, lengthy or expensive litigation, as in the case of insolvency actions, courts have been known to allow creditors to hold as liable the professionals (e.g. auditors) who have counselled the defaulting party, where such advisors have demonstrably acted improperly.
+For especially complex, lengthy, or expensive litigations, such as insolvency cases, courts have been known to allow creditors to hold as liable the professionals (e.g. auditors) who have counselled the defaulting party, where such advisors have demonstrably acted improperly.

 For foreign awards, each state has its own legislation.
-Nevertheless, they must be first recognized as domestic judgments.
+Nevertheless, they must be first recognised as domestic judgments.
 If a reciprocal recognition treaty exists, the requirement is fulfilled.
-However, in the absent of one, exequatur proceedings aim at ensuring enforcement in domestic court, after verifying the judgment meets certain criteria provided by the state law.
+However, in the absence of one, exequatur proceedings aim at ensuring enforcement in domestic court, after verifying the judgment meets certain criteria provided by the state law.

 Out-of court proceedings